NZD/USD Two Scenarios Likely | Action Forex

-The New Zealand Dollar appreciated by 236 pips or 3.80% in value against the US Dollar on Monday.
-The currency pair tested a resistance cluster formed by the weekly R1 and the monthly R1 at 0.6434 during yesterday’s trading session.
+The New Zealand Dollar declined by 75 pips or 1.19% in value against the US Dollar on Wednesday.
+The currency pair breached the 50-, 100– and 200– hour SMAs during yesterday’s trading session.

 - advertisement -